United States of America

 Disciplines: Art, Architecture, Film, Dance, Sculpture, Photography, Cartoon, Music, Painting, Science, Biology, Physics, Mathematics, Chemistry, Sports, Education, Food, Technology.

-Flora and Fauna of the United States The forests of the United States occupies a third of the territory and are rich in species of great economic significance.
+Flora and Fauna of the United States The forests of the United States occupies a third of the

 The most common trees are spruce, beech, birch, cypress, cedar, larch, stick red, white and yellow pine, oak, chestnut, ash, maple, elm, poplar, linden, and so on.
 In the Pacific area are characteristic of giant trees, which secoya is the greatest exponent.